SUSE-Enceladus/mash/mock/Readme.md

    /tmp/mash_mockintosh_config.yaml
 ```

-By default, the fake API is listening in the port 8000.
+By default, the fake API is listening on port 8000.

 The configuration file also exposes a management interface where the behavior
 of the mock can be modified (or stats of usage can be checked).
 In the